 At one time there were over 200 bands of Coahuiltecan people living on the South Texas plan.
 They were nomadic, hunter-gathers, who lived off what the land had to offer, including plants, nuts, berries, fish, reptiles, and large and small game (rabbits, birds, javelinas, bison, and deer).
 It is also believed the Coahuiltecan processed mesquite tree bean bods into meal or flour by grinding them on metate, or a flat stone surface.
 They hunted game with bows/arrows and throwing sticks and fished using nets and spears.

-The Bexar Archives are described on the Briscoe Center for American History website as “the official Spanish documents that preserve the political, military, economic, and social life of the Spanish province of Texas and the Mexican state of Coahulia y Texas.
-Both in their volume and breadth of subject matter, the Bexar Archives are the single most important source for the history of Hispanic Texas up to 1836.”
-Included with these documentations of the past of Spanish Texas are the interactions between the Spanish settlers and the indigenous peoples of Texas.
-These sources can be quite useful for getting a sensed of how the Spanish settlers interacted with natives, what they thought about them, and over all how they treated them.
+The Bexar Archives are described on the Briscoe Center for American History website as “the official Spanish documents that preserve the political, military, economic, and social life of the Spanish province of Texas and the Mexican state of Coahuila y Texas.
+Both in their volume and breadth of subject matter, the Bexar Archives are an important source for the history of Hispanic Texas up to 1836.”
+Included with these documents of the past of Spanish Texas are the interactions between the Spanish settlers and the indigenous peoples of Texas.
+These sources are useful for getting a sense of how the Spanish settlers interacted with natives, what they thought about them, and overall how they treated them.
 The Bexar Archives contents can be viewed translated or in their original form online or through the UTRGV Special Collections and Archives microfilm collection.

-The Indigenous Cultures Institute was founded in 2006 by members of the Miakan/Garza Band, one of the over six-hundred bands that resided in Texas and northeastern Mexico when the Spaniards first arrived.
-The site provides access to a wealth of programs and resources, including Coahuiltecan language, Nakum Journal, sacred sites, performances, and more.
+The Indigenous Cultures Institute was founded in 2006 by members of the Miakan/Garza Band, one of the over six hundred bands that resided in Texas and northeastern Mexico when the Spaniards first arrived.
+The site provides access to a wealth of programs and resources, including the Coahuiltecan language, Nakum Journal, sacred sites, performances, and more.